Spokane Jewish Film Festival

 About SJFF

-The Spokane Jewish Film Festival is the annual community film event hosted by Spokane Area Jewish Family Services featuring films from around the world, presented both in person and online.
-This year the festival will return to Spokane’s Magic Lantern Theatre for nine days of seven full-length films, four in-person screenings, and four online screenings, as well as four short films.
+The Spokane Jewish Film Festival is the annual community film event hosted by Spokane Area Jewish Family Services featuring films from around the world.
+This year the festival will return to Spokane’s Magic Lantern Theatre for two weekends including six feature-length films, six shorts, and lots of special guests and engaging programming.

 Spokane’s annual Jewish Film Festival is an event for both Jewish and non-Jewish community members alike, and the festival is an entertaining and fun way to be introduced to Jewish culture and life.